Auto-DL/Auto-DL/.github/PULL_REQUEST_TEMPLATE.md

 ### All Submissions:

-- [ ] Have you followed the guidelines in our Contributing document?
+- [ ] Have you followed the guidelines mentioned in our [Contributing document](/CONTRIBUTING.md)?
-- [ ] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?
+- [ ] Have you ensured that there aren't other open [Pull Requests](../../../pulls) for the same update/change?
 - [ ] Is your [Pull Request](../../../pulls) linked to an [Issue](../../../issues)?
 If yes, please mention the Issue Number.

 ### New Feature Submissions: